urlroute/urlroute/README.md

 * 🌍  I'm based in Los Angeles, CA
 * 🖥️  See my portfolio at [https://www.htmlchris.com/](http://https://www.htmlchris.com/)
 * 🧠  I'm learning the templating language called "Liquid"
 * ⚡  I view email development as a bona-fide career path.
-Almost like the email are mini websites.
+The emails are like mini websites.

 ### Skills